 Drummer Mark Herndon rounded out the lineup that created most of the band's blue-collar hits.
 Along with their most recognizable '80s hits, they released some of their fans' most beloved cuts, like "Words at Twenty Paces," "Can't Keep a Good Man Down," "Take Me Down," "She And I," "Angels Among Us," "Roll On 18 Wheeler" and "Red River."
-But after an unstoppable decade, their pop country popularity declined a bit in the 1990s.
+But after an unstoppable decade, their pop-country popularity declined a bit in the 1990s.
 They drew a lot of flak for releasing a version of the NSYNC hit "God Must Have Spent A Little More Time On You."
-But they still released several notable songs, like "Sad Lookin' Moon," the funky "Dancin', Shaggin’, On The Boulevard)
+But they still released several notable songs, like "Sad Lookin' Moon," the funky "Dancin', Shaggin' On The Boulevard" and "The Cheap Seats."

 When the 2000s came along, the band more or less disbanded.
 They launched a two-year farewell tour in 2002.
 But they also released several religious and inspirational albums.
-Their Christmas records contain some of the stronger Christmas songs from country artists (“Little Drummer Boy," "Silent Night," "Thistlehair The Christmas Bear" and "O Little Town Of Bethlehem" in particular).
-Then, in 2015, they released Southern Drawl without Herndon, a mixed bag that, if anything, reminded the world just how amazing their run in the 1980s was.
+Their Christmas records contain some of the stronger holiday songs from country artists ("Christmas in Dixie," "Little Drummer Boy," "Silent Night," "Thistlehair The Christmas Bear" and "O Little Town Of Bethlehem" in particular).
+Then, in 2015, they released Southern Drawl without Herndon, a mixed bag that, if anything, reminded the world just how incredible their run in the 1980s was.
 It was close enough to perfect because it gave us more Alabama.
 We'll never stop lovin their classic hits.

 Their 1989 album Southern Star may have been their most successful ever.
 The platinum album produced four No. 1 singles, including this gem.
 It helps redefine success and the meaning of wealth.
-And it's the kind of tune that endeared a lot of fans to Alabama songs.
+And it's the kind of rockin tune that endeared a lot of fans to Alabama songs.

-9. Love In The First Degree
+9. "Love In The First Degree"

-7. The Closer You Get
+7. "The Closer You Get"

-5. I'm In A Hurry (And Don't Know Why)
+5. "I'm In A Hurry (And Don't Know Why)"

 This tune is, ironically, only one of two to make the list from after the 1980s.
 Released in 1992, "I'm In A Hurry (And Don't Know Why)" is one of the band's catchiest songs.
 With those Eagles-esque a cappella harmonies, it was one of their last No. 1's on country radio.
 Florida Georgia Line briefly revived the tune in 2013 with their cover for the Alabama And Friends tribute album.

-"Born Country" was actually the leading song on their 1991 compilation album Greatest Hits Vol. 2.
+"Born Country" was the leading song on their 1991 compilation album Greatest Hits Vol. 2.
 Written by Byron Hill and John Schweers, it's perhaps the one song that best sums up Alabama's entire ethos.

-3. If You're Gonna Play In Texas (You Gotta Have A Fiddle In The Band)
+3. "If You're Gonna Play In Texas (You Gotta Have A Fiddle In The Band)"

 One of the most immediately recognizable songs in pretty much the entire world, how can you not love a song that begins with "The Eyes Of Texas"?
-And what's a better summation of country music that the line, "So rosin up that bow for faded love and let’s all dance"?
-Plus, any tune where the crowd gleefully yells out “Cotton-eye Joe!" that isn't actually the Cotton-Eyed Joe deserves a good spot on this list.
+And what's a better summation of country music that the line, "So rosin up that bow for faded love and lets all dance"?
+Plus, any tune where the crowd gleefully yells, "Cotton-eye Joe!" that isn't the "Cotton-Eyed Joe" deserves a spot on this list.

-1. Song Of The South
+1. "Song Of The South"